DeSevilla/FractalGen/README.md

 Can generate [Julia sets](https://en.wikipedia.org/wiki/Julia_set) and variations on the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

-The command to run the fractal generator is `python main.py CFG`, where CFG is the path of a configuration file.
+The command to run the fractal generator is `python main.py CFG`, where CFG is the path of a configuration file (e.g. `python main.py default.yaml`).
 See the provided .yaml files for config examples.
 Full config parameter documentation is below.

 ![spiraling tiled fractal](./example_images/julia_default.png)